The Balkcom families of the towns of

 (unknown surname, probably Murphy), born in 1814 in North Carolina.

 descendant of Alexander Balkcom of Providence, Rhode Island.
+It is

-Alexander was born in 1630, possibly in America or possibly in Sussex
+probably around 1630, possibly in America or possibly in Sussex

 Portsmouth, Rhode Island.
 Alexander’s children settled around

-Attleboro, Massachusetts, and at a descendant of these children,
+Attleboro, Massachusetts, and one of his grandsons,

 Baruch Balkcom, migrated to coastal North Carolina in the mid-1700s.
-The

 Book of the Balcombe Family, by Frank W. Balcomb (c 1942).

-The first official record found so far
+Early records of James E. Balkcom are sparse, and the first official record found so far

-of James is in court records of Sampson County, North Carolina in 1827:
+is in court records of Sampson County, North Carolina in 1827: